ITRS-Group/cordial/tools/geneos/docs/geneos_ca3.md

 # `geneos` Collection Agents

-A `ca3` instance is an unmanaged Collection Agents.
-The instances uses the standard netprobe installation packages and requires Java 11 to be installed.
+A `ca3` instance is an unmanaged Collection Agent.
+The instances uses the standard Netprobe installation package and needs Java 11 installed.

 A new `ca3` instance is created using local package configuration files, therefore the same package version must be installed locally as on any remote host.

 ```text
 geneos ca3
 ```